-A special type of MRI (called MRA, or magnetic resonance angiography) may be done to look at blood vessels in the brain.
-For more information see: MRA
+A special type of MRI called magnetic resonance angiography (MRA) may be done to look at blood vessels in the brain.

 Abnormal results may be due to:

-MRI contains no ionizing radiation.
-To date, there have been no documented significant side effects of the magnetic fields and radio waves used on the human body.
+MRI uses no radiation.
+To date, no side effects from the magnetic fields and radio waves have been reported.

 Tests that may be done instead of an MRI of the head include: